greenfieldt/SBTutorial/tutorial.md

 stories get loaded

-  * Storybook created a .storybook/addons.js file that does something?
+  * Storybook created a .storybook/addons.js file that allows you to initialize addons.

 Test it out by `npm run storybook` and opening http://localhost:6006